its-Lyn/Starry/README.md

 # Starry

 Starry is a simple, cross-platform, backup tool written in C#.
-Starry is used to quickly and easily backup your files and directories, automatically compressing them at your will using it's configuration system.
+Starry is used to quickly and easily backup your files and directories, automatically compressing them at your will using its configuration system.

 ## Installation
 ### Pre-requisites